jyeychong-107/House-Price-Prediction/README.md

 ## 📌 Project Overview
 This project analyzes the **Ames Housing dataset** to study key factors affecting house prices.
-The workflow covers **data cleaning, exploratory data analysis (EDA), feature engineering, and regression modeling**, followed by an **interactive Power BI dashboard** to present insights and predictions.
+The workflow covers **data cleaning, exploratory data analysis (EDA), and regression modeling**, followed by an **interactive Power BI dashboard** to present insights and predictions.

 ## 🔑 Objectives
 - Perform **data cleaning and preprocessing** on housing data.